Tesora/fuel-plugin-tesora-dbaas/docs/guide/tesora-dbaas-guide.rst

    Select the `Plugins` tab at the top of the screen and verify that the Tesora DBaaS Platform plugin is loaded.

    .. image:: figures/installed-plugins.png
       :width: 75%

 #.
-Create a new Fuel environment using the Fuel UI Wizard
+Create a new Fuel environment using the Fuel UI Wizard.

 #.
 Within the environment you just created, open the Settings tab and select `Other` from the left-hand panel.
 Enable the Tesora DBaaS plugin, and enter values in the username and password fields.